telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/configure-project-wizard.md

 ---
-title: Project Wizard Configuration
+title: Configure Project
-page_title: Project Wizard Configuration | UI for ASP.NET MVC Visual Studio Integration
+page_title: Configure Project | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to configure a Telerik UI for ASP.NET MVC application."
 slug: projectwizardconfig_visualstudio_aspnetmvc
-position: 3
+position: 4
 ---

-# Project Wizard Configuration
+# Configure Project

 This article demonstrates how to configure a Telerik UI for ASP.NET MVC application.